The Hudson’s Bay Company’s (HBC) Fort Vancouver had a unique relationship with

 In 1845, Dr. McLoughlin asked the Hudson’s Bay Company to send to the Fort an Hawaiian who was educated, trustworthy and able to “read the scriptures and assemble his people for public worship.”
 McLoughlin was concerned about the drinking, gambling, fighting, and other “corruptions” among the Hawaiians in Kanaka Village.
 William R. Kaulehelehe, soon known as Kanaka William, and his wife Mary S. Kani met with a mixed reception.
 Sunday was the only free day available for gardening, carpentry, or recreation which the inhabitants of the village were reluctant to give up.
 Others hoped that Kanaka William would address some of their complaints about the HBC.

 By the 1850s, Kanaka William was not listed as a minister on the HBC records, but as a teacher.
 He established a small church within the stockade—the only Hawaiian to live within the compound.
 Kanaka William returned briefly to Hawaii in 1850, returning to Fort Vancouver when he discovered his family’s land had been taken for a sugar plantation.
-He remained in his church after the Hudson’s Bay Company relocated to Victoria, British Columbia, and was there until the U.S. Army burned the stockade in 1860.
+He remained in his house after the Hudson’s Bay Company relocated to Victoria, British Columbia, and was there until the U.S. Army burned his home in 1860.

 End of Service: Return or Remain?There were those Hawaiians who considered Fort Vancouver their home, but who did not actually live there for most of the year.
 In this group were the trapping parties—men, women and children—that made up the Snake River expeditions, and the sailors of the company’s marine service which included Hawaiians in the coastal trade or sailing on ships to Hawaii or England.
 This meant that the Hawaiians were often shifted from one post to another, making it difficult to track their employment.